A lovingly crafted handwriting-style monospace font.

 Download Annotation Mono from GitHub or continue reading to learn more about the font.

-The weight axis allows fine-grained selection of text weight from Thin to ExtraBlack, and with the slant axis, an exact pitch angle can be chosen from Upright at 0° to Oblique at -15°.
+The weight axis allows fine-grained selection of text weight from Thin (100) to ExtraBlack (1000), and with the slant axis, an exact pitch angle can be chosen from Upright at 0° to Oblique at -15°.

 More language support and additional technical glyphs are planned for the future, but right now Annotation Mono supports a broad range of Latin-based languages -- 377 according to Shaperglot.